mbenetti/llm_segmentation/Readme.md

    <img width="1233" alt="Screenshot 2025-03-26 at 16 00 55" src="https://github.com/user-attachments/assets/5f90d565-b507-4370-a38c-c4753bab6ea3" />

-5. Run the script `01_index_creation_Lance.py` to create the index, and two output files, the langchain documents and an excel file with the chuncks and metadata.
+5. Execute `01_index_creation_Lance.py` to generate the index, Langchain documents, and an Excel file containing chunks and metadata.
+This script processes markdown files in the input folder, using the LLM to create a JSON representation of the document structure.
+The script then employs this JSON, combined with fuzzy search, to reliably and consistently segment the document based on header locations.
+This approach contrasts with directly segmenting the contract using the LLM; instead, the LLM provides the document's structure, which a regex and fuzzy logic engine then use for segmentation.

 The metadata is hard coded but it can be modified.